TomDemeranville/i2-workshop-2016/README.md

 As discussed in [section 3.1](#3.1), the Public API can only be used to read and search ORCID records, and to  get authenticated ORCID iDs.
 The Member API, however, can be used to add new  information to ORCID records, as well as to update information previously added.
 To do these actions, one must obtain permission from the user/data subject.
 This section describes the standard OAuth process for requesting this permission.
 <h2><a name="5.1"></a>5.1  Accessing the Sandbox Member API</h2>
 <p>Client credentials consisting of a client ID and a client secret are needed in order to access the Member API.
-Client Credentials for the Member APIs are issued by ORCID.
-For this workshop, you can use the sample Sandbox Client Credentials, but we recommend that you obtain your own Member API Sandbox Client Credentials using the request form at <a href="https://orcid.org/content/register-client-application" target="_blank">https://orcid.org/content/register-client-application</a> for experimentation and testing that you do outside of this workshop.</p>
+Client Credentials for the Member APIs are issued by ORCID. <b>For this workshop, you can use the sample Sandbox Client Credentials</b>, but we recommend that you obtain your own Member API Sandbox Client Credentials.
+How to do this is discussed in <a href="6-api-credentials">section 6.</a></p>
 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>

 <h2><a name="5.2"></a>5.2 Setting up the OAuth Playground</h2>